Mohammad Shahverdikondori

 I am currently pursuing my PhD at the College of Management of Technology at EPFL, under the supervision of Prof. Negar Kiyavash.
 My research focuses on multi-armed bandit problems, particularly in settings with structured arms, with additional interests in causal inference.
 Prior to this, I completed my Bachelor’s degree in Computer Science at Sharif University of Technology (2018-2023).

-You can see my full CV here(last update: March 2026).
+You can see my full CV here(last update: June 2026).

 news